Frequently Asked Questions

 Step 1- Apply:

-Click on the ‘Apply Online Now’ button at the top of the page and select either the adult, child or replacement application form.
+Click on the ‘Apply Now’ button at the top of the page and select either the adult, child or replacement application form.

 Enter the required information and select how many legal copies you require.